colloby/ansible/README.md

 # ansible

-This is my test Ansible respository
+This is my Ansible test respository

+I created this ansible lab with help from the LearnLinuxTV ansible tutorial video series